kenchandev/events-app/README.md

 # Events Application

-Events can be easily managed through this intuitive and interactive application!
+Events can be easily managed through this intuitive and interactive application.
+The interface is responsive for mobile and desktop screens!

 ##  Usage